Ryoichi1222/RyoichiKami/README.md

   <img align="left" src="https://github-readme-stats.vercel.app/api/top-langs/?username=RyoichiKami" />
 </a>

-I'm a junior high school student.
+<br>I'm a junior high school student.
 The languages I can use are Ruby and JavaScript.
 The framework is Ruby and Rails, and the JavaScript is Nuxt.js. thank you.